An abstract decomposition of measures and its many applications: The stochastic integral and a decomposition of semimartingales

-\begin{remark} Applying Corollary \ref{BichtDecompThm} to a purely-discontinuous process of finite variation $V=X$ we obtain two purely-discontinuous processes of finite variation $V^{jpr}:=Y,V^{jti}:=Z$, where $V^{jpr}$ has predictable jump times and $V^{jti}$ has totally-inaccessible jump times.
-Notice that, since a stopping time $\tau$ can be identified with the purely-discontinuous process of finite variation $V=1_{(0,\tau]}$, which is predictable/accessible/totally inaccessible iff $\tau$ is such, this decomposition of $V$ subsumes the decomposition of $\tau$ that we obtained in Corollary \ref{cor: stop time decomp}.
+\begin{remark} Applying Corollary \ref{BichtDecompThm} to a purely-discontinuous process of finite variation $V=X$ we obtain two purely-discontinuous processes of finite variation $V^{jpr}:=Y,V^{jti}:=Z$, where $V^{jpr}$ has predictable jump times and $V^{jti}$ has totally-inaccessible jump times, thus giving the decomposition \cite[Prop.\ 22.17]{Ka97}.
+Notice that, since a stopping time $\tau$ can be identified with the purely-discontinuous process of finite variation $V=\ind_{(0,\tau]}$, which is predictable/accessible/totally inaccessible if and only if $\tau$ is such, this decomposition of $V$ subsumes the decomposition of $\tau$ that we obtained in Corollary \ref{cor: stop time decomp}.